sodadata/docs/soda-sql/example-test-unique.md

 Where absolutely unique values is not a requirement, a Data Engineer may wish to test data in a table column for relative uniqueness.
 Uniqueness is a ratio that produces a number between 0 and 100 that indicates how unique the data in a column is:  0 indicates that all the values are the same; 100 indicates that all the values in the column are unique.

-For example, to loosely gauge the concentration of fulfillment orders destined for a particular country, an engineer defines a test in the scan YAML file associated with the table that contains `destination` data.
+For example, to loosely gauge the concentration of fulfillment orders destined for a particular country, an engineer defines a metric group and a test in the scan YAML file associated with the table that contains `destination` data.

 Scan YAML: